(First some notes that are easier to understand than the horrible mess of EBNF that ip xfrm spits out)

 DIR can be one of:

-LIMITS can be any sensible combination of:
+inoutfwdLIMITS can be any sensible combination of:

-COUNTThis appears to be some kind of rate limiting functionality?
+time-soft SECONDStime-hard SECONDStime-use-soft SECONDStime-use-hard SECONDSbyte-soft SIZEbyte-hard SIZEpacket-soft COUNTpacket-hard COUNTThis appears to be some kind of rate limiting functionality?

-TEMPLATES consist of a list of the word tmpl
+TEMPLATES consist of a list of the word tmpl and any sensible combination of:

-[ esp | ah | comp | route2 | hao ]
+src ADDRdst ADDRproto [ esp | ah | comp | route2 | hao ]

 These correspond to:

-SPIthen they have an optional MODE which can be one of:
+esp - IPSec Encapsulating Security Protocolah - IPSec Authentication Headercomp - IP Payload Compression.route2 - Mobile IPv6 Type 2 Routing Header.spi SPIthen they have an optional MODE which can be one of:

-(Bound End-to-End Tunnel)This can then be optionally flagged as "level required
+mode transport (IPSec transport mode)mode tunnel (IPSec tunnel mode)mode ro (Route Optimisation)mode in\_trigger ("inbound trigger")mode beet (Bound End-to-End Tunnel)This can then be optionally flagged as "level required" (default) or

-"level use
+"level use"

 These TEMPLATES seem to specify what to do with the packet.